 On your company stationary you must always include your:

 Do you operate a cooperative, mutual insurance society, private company (besloten vennootschap, bv) or public company (naamloze vennootschap, nv)?
 And is your trade name different from the registered name (the name in the deed of incorporation)?
 Then you include both the full registered name and your trading name in your business correspondence.

 For a private or public company, you must include the registered office address (place of business) of the corporate entity as well.

 Not compulsory, but useful

-Including the following information is not compulsory, but it may be useful for your customers:
+Including the following information in your business correspondence is not compulsory, but it may be useful for your customers:

 - address of the premises and address for correspondence, including postcode and town

 - email address, website, telephone and fax number